ASchmidt1024/blank-ebook/README.md

 Copyright © 2018

-Blank is Open Source software released under the GPL.
+BL4NK is Open Source software released under the GPL.

 Feel free to use it for your own commercial projects.